icarusfactor/openstack-Installs/README.md

    Logstash - Elasticsearch

- [X] Setup for Sflow OpenVswitch

- [X] Setup for local Apache Web Server.

- [ ] Setup metrics for localhost system.

- [ ] Setup Openstack Router "if" SDN router data can be monitored
+ [~] Setup Openstack Router "if" SDN router data can be monitored
+     *Waiting to install VMs on Openstack to test it out.

  [ ] Setup for Openstack VM's edge compute cloud

- [X] Setup for Openstack metrics
+     *Need to make cloud image with collectd and basic metric setups.
+     *I have Debian images I work with but want CENTOS/Ubuntu as well.

    Kibana

  [ ] Setup Sflow monitor

- [ ] Setup Apache monitor.

  [ ] Setup Localhost resource monitor